[RTOS Task Notification API]

 The handle of the currently executing RTOS task is returned by the xTaskGetCurrentTaskHandle() API function.

 ulValue Used to update the notification value of the subject task.
-See the description of the eAction parameter below. eAction An enumerated type that can take one of the values documented in the table below in order to perform the associated action. pxHigherPriorityTaskWoken *pxHigherPriorityTaskWoken must be initialised to 0.
+See the description of the eAction parameter below. eAction An enumerated type that can take one of the values documented in the table below in order to perform the associated action. pulPreviousNotifyValue Can be used to pass out the subject task’s notification value before any bits are modified by the action of xTaskNotifyAndQuery().

 |eAction Setting||Action Performed|